[This is Part 1 of a 3 part series on the ups and downs of my first side hustle. I will link to Parts 2 and 3 at the bottom.]

 - I had just started a new job, which allowed me to work from home and completely eliminate my commute.
 I figured I might as well put my car to good use, otherwise it would just sit in my parking spot.

 - I was driving a BMW 525i, on which I only owed about $2,500 at the time.
-My thought was that I could drive Uber, make some extra cash and pay off the loan.
+My thought was that I could drive Uber to make some extra cash and pay off the loan.
 I completed that in only 2 months.

-- I’m don’t really get excited about going out to the bars and wasting money, but figured this might allow me to at least get out, socialize, and make a little bit of money.
+- I don’t really get excited about going out to the bars and wasting money.
+I figured this might allow me to at least get out, socialize, and make a little bit of money.
 With the cash surplus, I maxed out my Roth IRA for the first time, and started a taxable brokerage.

 I had heard about Uber maybe 6 months earlier, as my brother in law had been a driver for a while in Indianapolis.
 Indianapolis has major sporting events throughout the year, with the Indianapolis 500, Colts, Pacers, Big Ten championship games in various sports, etc. I live in Southwest Florida, which is a tourist destination in the winter months for people up north who are escaping cold, snowy weather in favor of beaches or golf trips.

 One thing I really liked about the opportunity to drive with Uber was that I was able to make my own hours.
 With the Uber Partner app, I could turn on anytime I wanted to/was available to drive, and I could shut it off anytime I wanted to/needed to do something else.

 Uber works based on GPS, so the closest available driver gets the first opportunity to accept or decline the ride request.
 We only have 15 seconds to accept, or else the request is passed along to the next closest driver.
 This practice provides for the ride to be provided as quick as possible to the passenger, while all-but-avoiding requiring a driver to drive across town just for a pickup.
 This is a major advantage over traditional taxi services in moderately-sized cities.